daleroberts/ps_vlm/README.md

 cd ~
 git clone git@github.com:daleroberts/aludra.git
 ```
 This will create a path called `aludra` in your home directory with all the code.

+### Environment

 I have created a self-contained environment with Python, GDAL, GAMMA, etc. under `/g/data/dg9` and it assumes that the `aludra` path is under your home directory and it will add all these commands to your path if you do `source /g/data/dg9/env`.
 The PBS job command does this automatically so this is only necessary if you want to run the commands individually.

+### Data access

+You will need access to the following projects on the NCI:

+- `dg9` which is the Geodesy InSAR project
+- `fj7` which is the CopernicusHub project, this gives you access to the Sentinel-1 data

+You can request access [here](https://my.nci.org.au/mancini/login?next=/mancini/).

 ## Running the workflow